Online supermarkets: a guide to Dutch grocery delivery services

 In the era of remote working, online shopping, and apps ruling the world, it is no surprise that some grocery delivery services in the Netherlands decided to base themselves exclusively online.

-The minimum spend here is also lower compared to the other supermarkets, which makes it the perfect option for singles or smaller households looking to order a smaller quantity.
+The minimum spend at Picnic is lower than other supermarkets, making it the perfect option for singles or smaller households looking to order a smaller quantity.

 If you’re still not convinced, Picnic delivers your groceries with an adorable mini truck that is 100% electric — a nice option if you’re looking for an environmentally friendly grocery delivery!